edge-cloud/www.edge-cloud.net/_posts/2019-12-27-aws-dx-connect-on-premises.md

 ## Inter Region traffic

-Thanks to the recently released capability of [Inter-Region Peering](https://aws.amazon.com/about-aws/whats-new/2019/12/aws-transit-gateway-supports-inter-region-peering/) for the Transit Gateway you can extend the above described model and interconnect your offices across the globe with AWS Direct Connect and Transit Gateway (Figure 4).
+Thanks to the recently released capability of [Inter-Region Peering](https://aws.amazon.com/about-aws/whats-new/2019/12/aws-transit-gateway-supports-inter-region-peering/) for the Transit Gateway you can extend the above described model and connect your offices across the globe with AWS Direct Connect and Transit Gateway (Figure 4).

 {% include figure image_path="/content/uploads/2019/12/AWS-Interconnect_GlobalOffice.png" caption="Figure 4: Intra-office connectivity outside a region over the AWS backbone." %}

-When implementing this inter region approach it is highly recommended to egress traffic to the Internet within each AWS region.
-Carrying traffic destined for the Internet over the AWS backbone does not make financial sense, due to the added cost.
-In addition traffic would experience increased latency, resulting in a poor end-user experience.
+This approach is also useful in case you want to connect your on-premise locations to more than three AWS regions.
+Due to the limitation of only being able to connect [up to three Transit Gateways per Direct Connect Gateway](https://www.edge-cloud.net/2019/09/06/dx-gateway-deep-dive/) regionalizing your Direct Connect Gateways this way allows you to scale very elegantly.

 # Summary